-Biting usually carries unpleasant associations, but in an erotic context, biting can be quite welcome.
+Biting usually carries unpleasant associations, but in an erotic context biting can be quite pleasant.
 The dream’s story context gives you the clues you need to tell the difference.
-For example, the difference between being bitten by a venomous snake or a lover.
+Think of the difference between being bitten by a snake or a lover.
 Being bitten by a snake is generally to be avoided.
-Bitten by a lover, well, we’ll just leave it depends on your tastes.
+Bitten by a lover, well, it depends on your tastes.

 A symbol with no context doesn’t tell you as much.
 In fact, it can obscure the true meaning and intent of a symbol, same as taking a statement out of context can be misleading.
 In the Dream Symbols chapter we explore these teachings more under the subheading “Symbols in Context.”

-Some symbols only makes sense when viewed within the context of your life.
-The context is personal, and it provides the information needed to define the symbolism and understand the meaning of the dream.
+Some dream symbols only makes sense when viewed within the context of your life.
+The context is personal, and it provides the information needed to define the symbolism and understand the meaning.

 - The creature is skinless, and skin is associated with outward identity.
-Outward identity could be a theme of the dream.
 It gives us a clue to investigate as we connect together the other details and ask if the dream is about something happening in the dreamer’s life related to her outward identity and how she’s viewed publicly.